MarquesCG/pipeline-tools/README.md

 ## Init

 Copies all the manifests for a service into the tylermarques/homelab-infra repo.
-This action should be run once, and later updates to the manifests should use the [Deploy action](#deploy). **This action requires that the HOMELAB_TOKEN secret is defined.
+This action should be run once, and later updates to the manifests should use the [Deploy action](#deploy).
+This is a less powerful version of the [Overwrite action](#overwrite), which deletes any existeing manfiests. **This action requires that the HOMELAB_TOKEN secret is defined.
 Contact Tyler to arrange this.**

 - `service-name`: The name of the service to initialize
 - `manifest-dir`: The directory within the repo that stores the manfiests to be copied over.